 BOTTOM-UP ANALYSIS: In this approach, the growth potential of individual companies is analysed to identify promising stocks.
 Then, opportunities are evaluated in the company’s sector and in the market as a whole.
 Based on these individual analyses, investments are made with the objective of good long-term returns.

-BVI METHOD: The BVI method of calculating performance is based on the time-weighted rate of return method.
+BVI METHOD: The BVI method (corresponds to the AMAS method of Switzerland) of calculating performance is based on the time-weighted rate of return method.
 This internationally recognised standard method calculates performance simply, clearly and accurately.
 The investment performance is the change, in percent, between the assets invested at the beginning of the investment period and their value at the end of the period.
 It is assumed that distributions are immediately reinvested in new fund shares or units.
 This ensures that the performance of distributing and accumulating funds can be compared.

 COAL: We define coal as Thermal Coal Extraction-Revenue of max.
 5% or Thermal Coal Power Generation-Revenue of max.
 10%.